tomsWebConsulting/twcsl/Element/Member Area/Member Area Log In Dialog Change/README.md

 * **2024-06-26**

-  * wrap code in IIFE to keep code out of global space
+  * wrapped code in IIFE to keep code out of global space
   * bumped version to 0.2.1

 * **2024-06-26**